 0.3 miles from Switzerland Inn

 As you might’ve noticed from our guide to North Carolina’s small towns, Little Switzerland itself is not to be overlooked.
 While through the driver’s side window might make it look like a small strip of shops, those shops are filled with incredible finds!
 A delectable coffee shop houses gems of used books, a general store with an awesome wine selection, and the Switzerland Café serving up some of the most incredible smoked barbecue sandwiches!
+And that place is so good, we included it in our guide to North Carolina barbecue!

 3.1 miles from Switzerland Inn